-Over the years, senior managers have been subject to performance measures to try to align their pay packages with beneficial outcomes for their organisation.
-The issues of short term v medium term performance surfaces regularly.
-Effective solutions appear difficult to devise or apply to overcome the short term effects of such performance schemes whether those are share based, cash based or comprised of deferred bonuses and measures such as shareholder value.
+Senior managers have been subject to performance measures to try to align their pay packages with beneficial outcomes for their organisation.
+The issues of short term v medium term performance surface regularly.
+Effective solutions appear difficult to apply to overcome the short term effects of such performance schemes whether those are share based, cash based or comprised of deferred bonuses and measures such as shareholder value.

-Some schemes are designed to justify the levels of pay by setting criteria which may seem to commensurate with the payments.
+Some schemes are designed to justify the levels of pay by setting criteria which may seem commensurate with the payments.
 As we know well, performance/incentive schemes legitimize certain types of behaviour to attain the ‘set’ outcomes.
 Such behaviours may be detrimental to medium term performance.
-To address that, qualitative performance measures are added such as customer satisfaction or retention in an attempt to curb undesirable behaviours.
-However, that often leads to multi factor complex reward schemes which the Board then find difficult to adjust to meet market or internal circumstances.
+To address that, qualitative performance measures often are added such as customer satisfaction or retention.
+Those are an attempt to curb undesirable behaviours.
+However, that often leads to multi-factor complex reward schemes which the Board find difficult to adjust to meet market or internal circumstances.
 That was especially so when the trend started in the USA to reduce basic pay to a much smaller percentage of the total reward pot and increase the performance related element by a significant amount That spawned a whole host of new performance measure schemes which made the task of Boards even more difficult to align the required outcomes with acceptable behaviours in pursuit of bonus objectives.

 There is another aspect which has been pushed aside by the cry that, “we must be seen to justify the level of pay by the criteria being met”.
-The reality is that at board and senior management levels, market forces play a significant part.
+That overlooks the reality that market forces play a significant part at board and senior management levels.

 Market Rates of Pay